isbe-house/dyscord/docs/index.md

 Dyscord is an attempt to replace the discord.py library.
 There is no intention to provide 1:1 API compatibility, as there were several pain points from the original I intend to avoid.

-If you are looking to get started, than take a peak at the [Examples](#examples) section.
+If you are looking to get started, than take a peek at the [Examples](#examples) section.

 ## Support